Cross-platform hardware benchmark of style-based quantum GANs for data augmentation on superconducting and trapped-ion processors: Conclusion

 \section{Conclusion}

-Given the significant progress of the quantum hardware we have witnessed in the last years, understanding how different quantum algorithms behave on different types of hardware is of high importance.
-In this work, we have demonstrated how a key quantum machine learning algorithm, (syle-based) qGAN, can not only be implemented but also yield good results on two very different types of hardware.
+Given the rapid evolution of NISQ hardware, controlled benchmark studies of fixed QML workloads are important for practical adoption.
+In this work we have performed a benchmark of a style-based qGAN data-augmentation workflow on two hardware modalities, superconducting transmon qubits and trapped-ion qubits.

-This demonstration relies on an implementation of the style-based qGAN on two commercially available quantum computers: {\tt ibm{\_}torino} provided by IBM and based on their latest Heron superconducting transmon chip, and {\tt aria-1} system provided by IonQ and based on trapped-ion qubits.
-Using the same set of real-world data as in Ref.~\cite{BravoPrieto2022} where the style-based qGAN algorithm was introduced, namely the $(s,t,y)$ distributions for $t\bar{t}$ production at the Large Hadron Collider, we have established quantitatively that the style-based qGAN can successfully perform data augmentation on both IonQ {\tt aria-1} and IBM {\tt ibm{\_}torino}, achieving small Kullback-Leibler divergences with a shallow circuit and capturing well the correlations between the three distributions on both architectures.
-This was hinted in Ref.~\cite{BravoPrieto2022} but a quantitative study was lacking.
-We also note that we have not used any error mitigation nor suppression techniques, such that a bare comparison of the two hardware architectures is performed as best as we can, owing to the fact that we do not have a perfect control of all operations behind the scene on each machine.
+Using the same dataset and a fixed trained generator, we execute the workflow on IBM \ibm\ and IonQ \ionq\ and report both quality and runtime metrics for the same set of real-world data as in Ref.~\cite{BravoPrieto2022} where the style-based qGAN algorithm was introduced, namely the $(s,t,y)$ distributions for $t\bar{t}$ production at the Large Hadron Collider.
+To the best of our knowledge, this is one of the first controlled style-qGAN hardware-to-hardware comparisons for this HEP data-augmentation task.
+Both quantum platforms deliver useful data-augmentation quality for the studied $(s,t,y)$ distributions using a shallow circuit, with low Kullback-Leibler (KL) divergences and reasonable correlation recovery.
+This was hinted at in Ref.~\cite{BravoPrieto2022} but a quantitative benchmark was lacking.
+In the native unmitigated setup used here, \ionq\ achieves lower KL values while \ibm\ achieves a significantly shorter end-to-end execution time.
+Our native comparison is performed as best as we can, owing to the fact that we do not have a perfect control of all operations behind the scene on each machine.

-Furthermore, compared to the work in Ref.~\cite{BravoPrieto2022}, we have rewritten the code for the quantum generator using modern primitive functions in {\tt qiskit} and we have parallelized the algorithm such that, out of the base circuit with three qubits to represent the three Monte Carlo distributions used as input data for the experiment, we have used up to 24 qubits on {\tt aria-1} and up to 48 qubits on {\tt ibm{\_}torino} to generate $10^5$ samples from a training dataset of $10^4$ samples.
-This has allowed us to substantially reduce the amount of actual generated samples out of the quantum generator in order to get the full $10^5$ sample set, leading to a substantial speedup of the calculation even if the transpiled circuits on the quantum hardware are deeper, especially on IBM devices because of the lack of all-to-all connectivity of the qubits.